 No wrestling, jumping, or playing upstairs.

-$100 minimum: Single night stays, due to preparation and clean up, plus manager's transport to treehouse, no more than 2 campers.
+$115 minimum: Single night stays, 2 campers.
 We reserve the right to exclude single night stays on popular and holiday weekends.

-$35 per adult per night: you bring water, sheets or sleeping bags
+$37.50 per adult per night: you bring water, light, sheets or sleeping bags

 $25 per child under 12 per night.